 Common Noun & Proper Noun

-A noun is a name of a thing, place, or person, e.g., chair, book, cup, room, doctor, New York, London.
+A noun is the name of a thing, place, or person, e.g., chair, book, cup, room, doctor, New York, London.

-A common noun is a name of a common or non-specific thing, place or person.
+A common noun is the name of a common, or general thing, place, or person.

 Example 1.